Policy Regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors

 The Shareholder's Office responds at all times to the queries, questions or suggestions of the shareholders through a toll-free telephone service line (900 100 019) and an e-mail address (email@example.com), and is in contact with those shareholders who have voluntarily entered their names in its database.

 In particular, shareholders may exercise with the Shareholder's Office the right to receive information prior to the General Shareholders' Meeting on the terms provided by law, by the Governance and Sustainability System, and by the terms decided by the Board of Directors for each of the meetings.

 The Shareholder’s Office will also serve as a channel of communication with those shareholders who have difficulties communicating using new technologies due to any circumstances or who prefer to continue engaging with the Company through traditional channels, such as telephone.

 The Shareholder's Office shall endeavour, to the extent possible, to respond to the queries and requests made by shareholders, giving absolute priority to the furtherance of the corporate interest and complying with the law and the Governance and Sustainability System.
 To such end, and in keeping with the principles of transparency, equality and symmetry in the dissemination of information, the replies and other documents that the Shareholder's Office may provide shall be available to the public on the Company's corporate website.

 6.2 "OLS Shareholders' Club"

 This is an open and permanent interactive system of communication enabled on the corporate website between the Company and those shareholders who voluntarily register, who shall be provided a user name and password.

-This system allows registered shareholders to be informed of matters relating to the activities of the Iberdrola group and, among other functionalities, will allow them to easily:
+This system allows registered shareholders to be informed of matters relating to the activities of the companies of the Group and, among other functionalities, will allow them to easily:

 a) make queries of or request clarifications from other shareholders, either openly or privately, regarding the Company or their status as a shareholder;